Blog

 Collecting member feedback in your coworking space

-The people who use your services are willing to share their opinions.
-It’s up to you to create a space where they feel comfortable enough to provide honest feedback.
+Feedback is really the secret sauce.
+More often than not, your members are willing to share their opinions.
+It’s up to you to create a space where they feel comfortable enough to provide honest and helpful criticism.

 When should you administer a coworking survey?

-• Send an onboarding experience survey to members after their first month of membership
+• Send an onboarding experience survey to new members after their first month of membership

 What are best practices for sending out surveys?

-When sending out a survey, it’s always best to make sure they fit into the busy schedules of whoever is receiving them.
-Here are best practices to follow when sending out coworking surveys:
+When sending out a survey, it’s always best to make sure they fit into the schedule of the coworking member who is receiving them.
+If not, it’s unlikely to get done.

 • Send a follow-up email for those who don’t complete the survey

-Take, for example, the hospitality industry.
+The hospitality industry is very effective at collecting feedback on their support and services.
 Hotels send out their surveys immediately after a customer checks out, when the service is still top-of-mind.

 What types of questions should you ask your members?

-The questions you choose to ask your members will depend on the information you want to gather.
-If you’re looking for feedback around a particular event for example, you’ll tailor your questions to fit this need.
+The questions you choose to ask your coworking members will depend on the information you want to gather.
+If you’re looking for feedback around a particular room or specific resources for example, you’ll tailor your questions to fit this need.

-If you’re looking to distribute a more general survey, here are some questions to consider asking:
+If you’re looking to distribute a more general survey, here are some survey questions to consider asking in coworking spaces:

-• Workspace experience: “How would you rate the amenities offered?”
+• Workspace experience: “How would you rate the amenities offered in the office?”

 • Customer service experience: “How satisfied were you with the service you received?”

-• Overall experience: “How likely is it that you would recommend our workspace to a friend or colleague?”
+• Overall experience: “How likely is it that you would recommend our workspace to a friend or colleague in the future?”

 How should you survey your coworking members?

-The best way to collect feedback from your coworking members is with a digital survey.
+Typically, the best way to collect feedback from members in coworking spaces is with a digital survey.
 They’re easy to administer, easy to track, and easy to pull data from.

 We recommend using Typeform, a survey tool used by many of our coworking clients.
-Survey respondents are known to engage with this well-designed tool quickly because it asks one question at a time through an intuitive interface (bonus – it’s also mobile-friendly!)
+Survey respondents are more likely to engage with this well-designed tool quickly because it asks one question at a time through an intuitive interface (bonus – it’s also mobile-friendly!)

-Which way you choose to go will ultimately depend on the level of security and personability of your survey.
+Which way you choose to go will ultimately depend on the level of security and personalization of your survey, along with the behaviors of the person receiving it.

-What do you do after you ask your survey questions?
+What do you do after you ask your coworking space survey questions?

 Collecting member feedback in your coworking space

-Next comes the most crucial part of this process: data analysis.
+Next comes the most crucial part of the process: data analysis and identifying trends.
 In order to complete this step, begin by defining your survey’s KPIs.

-One important survey metric is the Net Promoter Score (NPS).
+One important survey metric that we see many clients measure is the Net Promoter Score (NPS).
 This score is gathered by asking the question, “On a scale of 0 to 10, how likely are you to recommend this coworking space to others?”

 This is a powerful question because it gauges a customer’s overall sentiment towards your service.
 NPS can also indicate customer loyalty and since they are easy to understand and benchmark, they appear in most questionnaires.